-Danes try to move 120-year-old lighthouse from eroding coast
+Danes move 120-year-old lighthouse back from eroding coast

-COPENHAGEN, Denmark (AP) — A 120-year-old lighthouse has been put on wheels and rails to attempt to move it Tuesday some 80 meters (263 feet) away from the North Sea, which has been eroding the coastline of northwestern Denmark.
+COPENHAGEN, Denmark (AP) — A 120-year-old lighthouse was put on wheels and rails and moved back from the eroding North Sea coastline in northwestern Denmark on Tuesday.

-When the 23-meter (76 feet) tall Rubjerg Knude lighthouse was first lit, in 1900, it was roughly 200 meters (656 feet) from the coast; now it is only about 6 meters away.
+The now-defunct Rubjerg Knude lighthouse was moved 70 meters (300 feet) inland, said Kjeld Pedersen, the mason in charge of the move, which took less than the expected 10 hours.
+Concrete will now be poured around the base of the roughly 1,000-ton structure.

-Local mayor Arne Boelt said “many things can go wrong” when moving the defunct lighthouse, weighing about 1,000 tons and sitting atop a cliff 60 meters (200 feet) above sea level.
+The lighthouse is 23 meters (76 feet) tall and sits atop a cliff 60 meters (200 feet) above sea level.

-“But it’s worth the risk … the alternative would to dismantle the lighthouse.”
+When it first went into service in 1900, it was roughly 200 meters (656 feet) from the shore.
+But steady erosion meant that, by the time the move started on Tuesday morning, it was only about 6 meters (19 ½ feet) away.

-The move is expected to last 10 hours, at a speed of eight meters (26 feet) per hour.
+Denmark’s environment ministry spent 5 million kroner ($747,000) to save the building, which officials say would otherwise have to have been dismantled.
+Environment Minister Lea Wermelin has called the white, square lighthouse “a national treasure.”

-Environment Minister Lea Wermelin has called the white, square lighthouse “a national treasure” to explain why ministry spent five million kroner ($747,000) to save it.
-Boelt and the town of Hjoerring also have chipped in to foot the bill.
+Local mayor Arne Boelt and the town of Hjoerring also chipped in to foot the bill.

 The lighthouse ceased operating in 1968 and was briefly turned into a museum, including an exhibit about the structure’s struggle against sand drift.